Skip to main content

 FilePurpose

-template.yamlAgent metadata: display_name, description, resources, credentials, runtime
+template.yamlAgent metadata: display_name, description, resources, credentials, credential_setup, schedules, runtime

 CLAUDE.mdAgent instructions and system prompt